alexpsfti/PythonETrcon/README.md

 # PythonETrcon
-Send a command via rcon on a Enemy Territory server or any Quake3 based game.
+Send a command via rcon to a Wolfenstein Enemy Territory server or any Quake3 based game.
 It runs python for Discord bot integration.